 To apply to the Free/Reduced School Meal Program

 One: Read general Eligibilty Questions and Instructions

 TWO: Apply online through MyMealTime.com

 - Go to MyMealTime.com, Free Reduced Lunch Application

-- If you do not have a MyMealtime account, you will need to create one by clicking on ‘Create New Profile.’
+- If you do not have a MyMealtime account, you will need to create one by clicking on ‘Create A Profile.’

 The Summer Food Program for Children (SFSP) serves meals to children when the National School Lunch/Breakfast Program is not available.
 Yearly locations for the program are published in May/June.